Gohostieee/Gohostieee/README.md

 - 👋 Whats up dude Im Gohost/Joshua
-- 👀 Been learning python for about a year and a half now
+- 👀 Been working with [Python/MySql/AWS/Flask/(very basic)Django,C,Html/CSS,JS/Jquery/Node.js] (React.js soon to be added) for about two years now
 - 🌱 Mostly code on my free time, have worked for a couple clients in the past
-- 💞️ Intrested in picking up Rust got some somewhat intermediate knowledge of rust
+- 💞️ Intrested in picking up Rust
 - 📫 Discord-Gohost#4055 \\never really changes